pingcap/docs-tidb-operator/en/backup-restore-cr.md

         - If the Dumpling version is specified in this field, such as `spec.toolImage: pingcap/dumpling:v5.4.0`, the image of the specified version is used for backup.
         - If the field is not specified, the Dumpling version specified in `TOOLKIT_VERSION` of the [Backup Manager Dockerfile](https://github.com/pingcap/tidb-operator/blob/master/images/tidb-backup-manager/Dockerfile) is used for backup by default.

+* `.spec.backupType`: the backup type.
+This field is valid only when you use BR for backup.
+Currently, the following three types are supported, and this field can be combined with the `.spec.tableFilter` field to configure table filter rules:
+    * `full`: back up all databases in the TiDB cluster.
+    * `db`: back up one database in the TiDB cluster.
+    * `table`: back up one table in the TiDB cluster.
 * `.spec.tikvGCLifeTime`: The temporary `tikv_gc_life_time` time setting during the backup, which defaults to `72h`.

     Before the backup begins, if the `tikv_gc_life_time` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator [adjusts the value of `tikv_gc_life_time`](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the value of `spec.tikvGCLifeTime`.
 This operation makes sure that the backup data is not garbage-collected by TiKV.